brickblock-io/employee-handbook/README.md

 ## Organisation Chart 💼

-A chart showing who works here at Brickblock can be found [here](https://docs.google.com/presentation/d/14YYqwGljMPvGCJEUfREsCkl4CynN43Orr6jBONFZz5A)
+---

+Who works where at Brickblock is listed in our [organisation chart](https://docs.google.com/presentation/d/14YYqwGljMPvGCJEUfREsCkl4CynN43Orr6jBONFZz5A)

 ## Working Hours 🕙